 In truth, all five of these software options offer different functions and features and have specific benefits for particular teams.

 Zoho is designed to be perfect for agile development teams and is great for anyone working within a Scrum framework in particular.
-While Favro is incredibly flexible and adaptable and offers great cross-organization working.
+In comparison, Favro is incredibly flexible and adaptable and offers great cross-organization working.

 But when it comes down to it, for serious product roadmap software, airfocus comes out on top.